Alibaba, Brands Step Up Cooperation on IPR Protection

 intellectual property rights

 Matthew Bassiur discusses IPR protection.
+Photo credit: Alibaba Group

 Alibaba Head of Global IP Enforcement Matthew Bassiur said building a deep well of industry expertise will translate to even greater pressure on bad actors.
-He cited the example of vital industry input, which underpinned Alibaba’s decision last year to ban all automobile airbag component listings from its cross border platforms.
+He cited the example of vital industry input, which underpinned Alibaba’s decision last year to ban all automobile airbag component listings from its cross-border platforms.

 “At that time, the industry told us, ‘they’re dangerous.
 They can take lives.
 Can you ban them?”
 Bassiur said.
 “These industry working groups are going will be engaging in similar work.”